Killing Season (film): Plot

-During the Bosnian War, American troops witness atrocities and then shoot Serb soldiers they hold accountable for them.
+During the Bosnian War, American troops witness atrocities and shoot Serb soldiers whom they hold accountable.

 In present-day Belgrade, Serbia, former Scorpions soldier Emil Kovač, who survived the shootings, meets his informant to retrieve a file on American military veteran and former NATO operative Colonel Benjamin Ford.

-Meanwhile, Ford has retreated to a cabin in Sevier County, Tennessee, US to try to forget the war.
-Now a recluse, he meets Kovač, posing as a European tourist, during a hunting trip.
-The two men become friendly, until Kovač reveals his true identity.
+Meanwhile, Ford has retreated to a cabin in Sevier County, Tennessee, to try to forget the war.
+Now a recluse, Ford meets Kovač, posing as a European tourist, during a hunting trip.
+The two men become friendly until Kovač reveals his true identity.

-Intent on revenge, he initiates a gory game of cat-and-mouse with Ford.
+Intent on revenge, Kovač initiates a gory game of cat-and-mouse with Ford.
 The latter is badly injured but is quick to rebound.
 It is revealed that Ford shot Kovač in the back, crippling him for years.

 After a showdown, Kovač is overpowered by Ford.
 They reach a peaceful compromise, however, after understanding each other's predicament.
-Kovač quietly returns to Serbia, happily stating “I am healing” when the injuries to his face are pointed out, while Ford visits his son, to make up for missing his grandson's baptism.
+Kovač quietly returns to Serbia, happily stating, "I am healing", when the injuries to his face are shown while Ford visits his son, who is making up for missing his grandson's baptism.